sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

    :width: 60%

-We also need to ensure that that Endpoint services being used for postback url has cross-zone load balancing enabled for Fire Insight application.
+We also need to ensure that that Endpoint services being used for postback url has cross-zone load balancing enabled for Sparkflows application.
 Otherwise it will show communication error.

 .. figure:: ../_assets/operating/operations/cross_zone.PNG
    :alt: operations